I’ve got a bee in my bonnet. A plastic one.

-Because the iPhone macro lens failed, I have put an SLR lens on my Christmas list for next year.
-I might take it off.
-We’ll see.
 I have managed to wean myself off those oh-so-easy purchases on Amazon, by using a wish-list, and then at the end of the month evaluating whether I really need that item.
 This so far has saved me £17.96 and four unnecessary purchases.

-At the other end of the spectrum from instant-gratification-and-quickly-ditched purchases, I did a little audit of the things in my house I have owned the longest.
+I did a little audit of the things in my house I have owned the longest.
 I should make it clear that I am a chucker rather than a hoarder (by chuck I mean charity shops) and I have moved country twice, therefore shedding much baggage along the way.
 This has helped me know I can live without a lot of stuff.

 The things I have had the longest are:

 - A collection of Jane Austin books, from my gran (30 years)

 It turns out that these also happen to be my most treasured possessions.
 I get a little tingle of pride from the things I have looked after for a long time.
 They are feel-good possessions.